flotiq/flotiq-docs/README.md

 Flotiq documentation
 ========================

 This is the [Flotiq](https://flotiq.com) documentation.
-It's available [here](https://flotiq.com/docs/).
+It's available online [here](https://flotiq.com/docs/).

-We are improving our documentation along as the Flotiq improves.
+We are improving our documentation along as Flotiq improves.
 We are trying our best to keep it as up to date and clear as it is possible.
-If you wish to help us with that task, we welcome your PRs.
+If you wish to help us with that task - PRs are welcome.

 ## Prerequisites